Rendaw/merman-docs/Create-a-language-in-10-minutes.md

 # Putting it all together

 The above needs to be repeated and adjusted for the remaining operators.
-We'll style all the operators red, `number` and `recall` green, and the statements `blue`.
-Since `number`, `recall` are slightly different let's address them individually.
-The other types are relatively straightforward so you should be able to do those on your own.
+We'll style all the operators red, `number` and `recall` green, and the statements blue.
+Since `number` and `recall` are slightly different let's address them individually.
+The other atom type are relatively straightforward so you should be able to do those on your own.

 ```